 All students pursuing an Associate’s degree are also required to complete one Wellness course.

+CTS: Computer Technical Support Concentration

+NCS: Networking and Cyber Security Concentration

 *An ASL-Deaf Cultural Studies (AASASLDCS) course is required for graduation.
 It can be taken in any semester and can be taken at NTID or another college of RIT.
 In order to fulfill this requirement as part of the 72 credits in the program, it must be a course approved for both AASASLDCS and General Education - Perspective or General Education - Elective.